cardboard-iguana/cardboard-iguana.com/log/2021-12-09-tryhackme-complete-beginner-supplements.md

 ### Deploy the VM

-I think I've basically done a different version of this room...
+I think I've basically done a different version of this room…

 Anyways, two types of XML External Entity (XXE) attacks: